brylevkirill/notes/interesting recent papers.md

   - `code` <https://github.com/openai/multiagent-particle-envs>

 #### ["Counterfactual Multi-Agent Policy Gradients"](https://arxiv.org/abs/1705.08926) Foerster, Farquhar, Afouras, Nardelli, Whiteson
+>	"One of the great challenges when training multi-agent policies is the credit assignment problem.
+Just like in a football team, the reward achieved depends on the actions of all of the different agents.
+Given that all agents are constantly improving their policies, it is difficult for any given agent to evaluate the impact of their individual action on the overall performance of the team."
 >	"We evaluate COMA in the testbed of StarCraft unit micromanagement, using a decentralised variant with significant partial observability.
 COMA significantly improves average performance over other multi-agent actor-critic methods in this setting, and the best performing agents are competitive with state-of-the-art centralised controllers that get access to the full state."
   - `video` <https://youtube.com/watch?v=3OVvjE5B9LU> (Whiteson)